Walt Disney World Announces Dates For Mickey’s Not-So-Scary Halloween Party 2017

 Yes, guests can enjoy some Halloween in August, through September and October, and finish it up on the first day of November.

 Walt Disney World does not allow costumes to be worn into their theme parks by anyone over the age of 14, but things do change for the parties.
-Yes, guests of all ages are allowed to wear costumes into the Magic Kingdom only, and it can only be on party nights.
+Yes, guests of all ages are allowed to wear costumes into Magic Kingdom only, and it can only be on party nights.

-There is a strict set of costume guidelines which must be followed, as per the Disney website, and guests must abide by them.
+There is a strict set of costume guidelines which must be followed as per the Disney website, and guests must abide by them.
 You don’t want to get up to the main gates and be told you aren’t going to be allowed in because your costume is outside of the rules.

 Please note, people have been turned away in the past or at least, they have been advised to change their costumes.
 Disney states on their website that they do have the right to deny entry to anyone who doesn’t fall into the listed guidelines.

 Many wonder why Disney may announce dates for Mickey’s Not-So-Scary Halloween Party so early in the year, but it makes a lot of sense.
-A lot of people plan their Walt Disney World vacation months and years in advance, with dining reservations being made as far as 180 days out.
+A lot of people plan their Walt Disney World vacation months and years in advance with dining reservations being made as far as 180 days out.
 These dates are important to fall travelers who need to know how to properly create their daily itineraries.

-With the dates released, it won’t be too long until prices are known, and tickets go on sale.
+With the dates released, it won’t be too long until prices are known and tickets go on sale.
 As the party dates get closer, many will end up selling out, so, if you’re looking to go on a specific night, buy your tickets early and don’t get left out of the fun.

-Every single year, Mickey’s Not-So-Scary Halloween Party appears to get more people asking about it, and every year, Disney delivers with more dates and making it bigger.
-The events of Halloween are always held in great fashion at Walt Disney World, and 2017 is going to be no different with more dates for guests to enjoy all of the haunting fun at the Magic Kingdom.
+Every single year, Mickey’s Not-So-Scary Halloween Party appears to get more people asking about it and every year, Disney delivers with more dates and making it bigger.
+The events of Halloween are always held in great fashion at Walt Disney World and 2017 is going to be no different with more dates for guests to enjoy all of the haunting fun at Magic Kingdom.

 [Featured Image by Disney]